RuiGao9/Data_Auto_Transfer/README.md

 ## Project overview
 Field data collection from Eddy-Covariance (EC) flux towers often requires direct access to an SD card—an otherwise straightforward process that can become cumbersome under challenging environmental conditions.
 While copying the entire dataset is an option, it is time-consuming, often taking up to 10 minutes per session.
 Moreover, when temperatures soar above 40 °C (with surface temperatures exceeding 50 °C), prolonged exposure in the field is not just uncomfortable—it can be hazardous.<br>
 Manually selecting and transferring only the recent data files in such conditions is inconvenient and error-prone.
 It involves navigating laptop screens under harsh sunlight, finding shade, and carefully managing file selection with unstable gestures—all of which increase the chance of mistakes or incomplete transfers.<br>
 To streamline this process, we developed this Python-based tool.
+All the processes are mainly concentrated in `transfer.py`.
 It allows researchers to:
 1. Specify the SD card source path,
 2. Define a target directory on their computer,
 3. Choose how many recent days’ worth of data to transfer.